 Records used to document medication management services are called the “Electronic Therapeutic Record.”
 Although it is possible to learn the practice of pharmaceutical care from a paper form of documentation, today it is nearly impossible and mostly impractical to manage a patient care practice with a paper system.
 This is why we refer to the “electronic” portion of this term.
 We call it a “therapeutic” record to differentiate it from the dispensing system output.
 Although information stored in an electronic dispensing system can be useful, it is quite limited in its value when managing a patient's medications.
 This record only includes prescription products; it only includes information about how the prescription was written, but not how it is actually being taken; and it does not accommodate recommendations made to change medications.
 The final word in the term is “record” because you will need a longitudinal record of the patient's care you provide.
 So, when medication management services are provided, we will refer to the documentation that follows as the patient's electronic therapeutic record.

-We will discuss each of the documentation elements needed to provide quality care in detail, but ...
+We will discuss each of the documentation elements needed to provide quality care in detail, but first we ...